19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (b) has been sentenced to imprisonment, the disqualifications in subsection (3) shall take effect upon conviction and shall continue for a period of 5 years after his release from prison.

+(5) A person who —

+(a) is disqualified under subsection (1); or

+(b) has had a disqualification order made against him under subsection (2),

-(5) An application for leave to act as a manager of a limited liability partnership may be made by a person against whom a disqualification order has been made upon that person giving the Minister not less than 14 days’ notice of his intention to apply for such leave.
+may apply to the High Court for leave to act as a manager of a limited liability partnership during the period of the disqualification or disqualification order, upon giving the Minister not less than 14 days’ notice of his intention to apply for such leave.

+[Act 35 of 2014 wef 01/07/2015]

-(6) On the hearing of any application under this section, the Minister may be represented at the hearing and may oppose the granting of the application.
+(6) On the hearing of any application under subsection (5), the Minister may be represented at the hearing and may oppose the granting of the application.

+[Act 35 of 2014 wef 01/07/2015]

-(7) A person who contravenes a disqualification order under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.
+(7) A person who contravenes subsection (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.

+[Act 35 of 2014 wef 01/07/2015]

 (8) Without prejudice to section 53, a District Court may make a disqualification order under this section.